-CAPE GIRARDEAU, MO (KFVS) - A team of Southeast Missouri State University business students will compete in the Championship Round of the 2019 Network of International Business Schools Worldwide Case Competition.
+CAPE GIRARDEAU, MO (KFVS) - A team of Southeast Missouri State University business students finished fifth in the Championship Round of the 2019 Network of International Business Schools Worldwide Case Competition.

-The event will take place February 17-22 in Prince Edward Island, Canada.
+The event took place February 17-22 in Prince Edward Island, Canada.
 The team was one of only 16 out of 90 teams to advance from the qualifying round to the finals.

 You can click here for information about the team and the competition.

-“It is quite an accomplishment to just be included in the final 16 teams that are invited to the championship round,” said Dr. Willie Redmond, professor of economics, director of Southeast’s International Business Programs, team coach and adviser.
+“We convincingly won these first three matches, the students made excellent presentations,” said Dr. Willie Redmond, professor of economics, director of Southeast’s International Business Programs, team coach and advisor.

 Members of the 2019 Southeast team are Caleb Heisserer, a senior finance major from Cape Girardeau; Michael Keusenkothen, a senior finance major from St. Louis; Michelle Pulliam, a junior international business major from St. Peters, Missouri; and Cooper Rentfro, a senior finance major from Dallas, Texas.